Neil-MacKenzie/alhambra/tasklist.md

   for a bunch of adapter tiles that give different starting values, and then only use a subset of them at once.
 Think about this.
-* Figure out what to do about SpuriousSSM.
-Everything else should now be simple to install and configure, but this remains a challenge.
-How can we include it such that setup.py will compile it?
-I've (CE) asked about this on stackoverflow, and we'll see what answers we can get.
-An alternative would be to have an easy installation method for spuriousSSM separately, by, for example, having a configure script and so on, but this would still make things more complicated.
 * Implement code for quickly and easily creating desired guard strands.
 This should be pretty trivial.
 * Implement more tile types; some tile types used in the